LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupC.md

   - `alert`
   - `document.write`

-### 1. Loan Repayment
+### 1. Cycling Plan

 #### Requirements

-Your friend made you a no-interest loan of $100 dollars.
-Enter the number of weeks you will take to pay them back.
-Show the cumulative amount paid and the balance.
+You have set a goal to increase the distance you ride your bike every week.
+You will ride for half an hour and start at 5 miles.
+Enter the distance you will add to your ride each week.
+Show the total distance to ride and the speed (speed = miles/hours).
+Show this for six weeks.

-Example output if the user enters 5:
+Example output if the user enters 0.5 (half a mile):

-Paid, Balance       &leftarrow; Put this in HTML on the web page
+Miles, MPH        &leftarrow; Put this in HTML on the web page

-​     20,      80          &leftarrow; All five lines of output are returned by the `countdown` function.
+​     5,      10          &leftarrow; All five lines of output are returned by the `countdown` function.

-​     40,      60
+​     5.5,   11

-​     60,      40
+​     6,      12

-​     80,      20
+​     6.5,   13

-​     100,     0
+​     7,      14

+     7.5,   15

 #### Implementation

-**In the .js file:** In the countdown function, write a loop that counts the payments, calculates the amount paid and balance, and concatenates each line of output to a string.
+**In the .js file:** In the makePlan function, write a loop that counts the weeks, calculates the distance and speed, and concatenates each line of output to a string.
 Put a `<br>` at the end of each line.
 The function will return the string.

-**In the .html file:** Use [CS133JS_Lab04_Part2B_LoanRepayment.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2B_LoanRepayment.html).
-In the script element, call the loanRepayment function.
-The loanRepayment function will return an output string.
+**In the .html file:** Use [CS133JS_Lab04_Part2C_CyclingPlan.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2C_CyclingPlan.html).
+In the script element, call the makePlan function.
+The function will return an output string.
 Use document.write to put the output string on the page.

-### 2. Beverage Labeling
+### 2. Trail Difficulty Rating

 Write a new version of web app II from the previous lab.
 This web app will do the same thing as the previous one, but will have input validation.

 **In the .js file:** Put the code from the previous lab's function into the stub function provided.

-**In the .html file:** Use [CS133JS_Lab04_Part2B_BeverageLabeling.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2B_BeverageLabeling.html).
-In the script element, add input validation loops for % fruit juice and % sweetener, that will:
+**In the .html file:** Use [CS133JS_Lab04_Part2C_TrailRating.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2C_TrailRating.html).
+In the script element, add input validation loops for round trip distance and elevation gain.

 - Limit user input to reasonable values.
 - Pop up an alert telling the user what the acceptable input range is.